What is SMS Marketing? Strategy, Tips & Benefits

 2. Send content that adds value

+If you aren’t adding value, users will unsubscribe.
 There’s a lot to consider when planning an effective SMS campaign.
 You can boost ROI by following these key content tips:

-• With a 160 character limit, you want your message to be concise but impactful
+• With a 160 character limit, you want your message to be concise but impactful.

 • Try to avoid complex sentences and keep messages simple and easy to digest.